Carinthian Peasant Revolt: Course

 Carinthia saw five Turkish incursions into its territory between 1473 and 1483, with much plundering and killing at the hands of Turkish cavalry.
 According to the contemporary chronicler Jakob Unrest, the local nobility had no answer to the large numbers of Turkish cavalry, they moved into their fortified castles, while the clergy fortified its churches and monasteries and held out there.
 This left the peasants of Carinthia without any protection.
-Modelled on the Swiss Confederacy, they decided to take their faith into their own hands.
+Modelled on the Swiss Confederacy, they decided to take their fate into their own hands.

 On 2 February 1478, the Carinthian Peasants' League (German: Kärntner Bauernbund) was formed in the Ortenburg lands at Spittal an der Drau under the leadership of one Peter Wunderlich, raising some concern among the local nobility and clergy.
 Meanwhile, the Ottoman–Venetian War raged through the Isonzo valley in the south, where the Turks unsuccessfully besieged the fortress of Gradisca and then turned northwards into the Julian Alps.
 In May the farmers gathered at Villach where they organized a 3,000-strong army to face the invaders.
 They started obstructing the steep Predil Pass route, however, a 20,000-strong Turkish contingent of professional akinji cavalry were able to remove the barriers and to abseil their horses over rocky terrain.

 When on June 25 the Ottoman forces came down the mountains and neared Tarvis, most peasants fled overnight to protect their belongings.
 The next day only a small group of some 530 peasants and 70 miners from Bleiberg chose to make a stand against the Turks and to try to stop them at the Battle of Kokovo (Goggau) near Tarvis.
 About 300 men died in the futile attempt, surrounded and slain by about 20,000 akinji horsemen.
 The Turkish army broke through and proceeded to plunder all the way up to Millstatt Abbey and Gmünd in Upper Carinthia.